python-botogram/botogram/docs/shared-memory.rst

 are the way to go.
 They've the same API as the Python native ones, but they're also customized to fit better in botogram.

-In order to use locks you can call the ``lock`` method on shared memory's objects, providing to it the name of the lock.
+In order to use locks you can call the ``lock`` method on a shared memories object, providing to it the name of the lock.
 Then you can use it as a context manager in order to lock specific parts of your code:

 .. code-block:: python